hossein1387/BARVINN/docs/verification.rst

 Testbench Monitor
 ------------------

 In our design, a `Testbench Monitor` is a testbench module that monitors transactions inside the DUT.
 In PITO the `Testbench Monitor` module is named `pito_monitor`.
 An important task of `pito_monitor` is to sync with the DUT.
-This is a crucial step since our predictor module and DUT must be in the exact same state to allow the predictor module correctly predict the next state. `pito_monitor` syncs to DUT by checking if the first instruction in the firmware is correctly excuted by the DUT.
+This is a crucial step since our predictor module and DUT must be in the exact same state to allow the predictor module to correctly predict the next state. `pito_monitor` syncs to DUT by checking if the first instruction in the firmware is correctly executed by the DUT.
 Once the monitor found such an instruction, it will move to the sync state.
-Otherwise, it will wait for a pre-determined wait period `NUM_WAIT_CYCELS` until it timesout and halts the simulation.
+Otherwise, it will wait for a predetermined wait period `NUM_WAIT_CYCELS` until it times out and halts the simulation.

 Once the sync period is done, `pito_monitor` samples data for the predictor module.
 In PITO verification environment, `pito_monitor` class instantiates a `RV32IPredictor` module and uses hdl path and `pito_interface` to monitor transactions within the DUT.
 On every clock cycle, `pito_monitor` samples the DUT's CSR, register file and memory as well as the executed instruction.
 It then passes all these samples to the `RV32IPredictor` module.